12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Files Found (Initial):** The total number of files matching your path and extension filters _before_ content/metadata filtering.
 - **Files Processed:** The number of files whose content or metadata was actually checked against your criteria.
 - **File Read Errors:** The number of files that couldn't be read due to permissions or other issues (details shown in the error section below the form if any occurred).
-- **Total Files:** The count of items currently displayed in the results view (changes based on filtering).
+- **Total Files:** The count of items currently displayed in the results view (changes based on filtering and sorting).

 ### Results View (Tree View)